MicrosoftDocs/cognitive-toolkit-docs/articles/getting-started.md

 ms.service:  Cognitive-services
 ms.devlang:   NA
 ---
-# Getting Started With The Microsoft Cognitive Toolkit
+# Getting Started With the Microsoft Cognitive Toolkit

 In this section the different ways to [install CNTK from precompiled binaries](./Setup-CNTK-on-your-machine) are explained.
 If you want to build CNTK from source code, the required steps are described [here](./Setup-CNTK-from-source).